Artifact (archaeology): Context

-Artefacts, features and ecofacts can all be located together at sites.
+Artifacts, features and ecofacts can all be located together at sites.
 Sites may include different arrangements of the three; some might include all of them while others might only include one or two.
 Sites can have clear boundaries in the form of walls and moats, but this is not always the case.
 Sites can be distinguished through categories, such as location and past functions.
-How artefacts exist at these sites can provide archaeological insight.
-An example of this would be utilising the position and depth of buried artefacts to determine a chronological timeline for past occurrences at the site.
+How artifacts exist at these sites can provide archaeological insight.
+An example of this would be utilizing the position and depth of buried artifacts to determine a chronological timeline for past occurrences at the site.

 Modern archaeologists take care to distinguish material culture from ethnicity, which is often more complex, as expressed by Carol Kramer in the dictum "pots are not people."